apmckelvey/boat-man-shooters/Documentation/ReadME.md

 # Overview <a name="overview"></a>

-Start typing overview
+This is a online multiple player game where the intention is to shoot other boats and be the person with the most *(kills/time alive?)*.
+It is a constant lobby in which there can be a winner at any given time, given who has the most *(kills/time alive?)*.

 ## Features <a name="features"></a>

-- Here is list
-- You can add more than one
-   - You can add one within another
+- Online multiplayer game
+- Account system
+- Fluid UI interface/animations
+- Sounds and background music
-      - and one within that
+- Both keyboard and controller input
+-

 # Mechanics <a name="mechanics"></a>

 ## File Structure <a name="file_structure"></a>

-The text-based game has the following structure:
+The game has the following structure:
-├── main.py&emsp;&emsp; &emsp;&emsp;&emsp;&emsp;&emsp; &emsp;&emsp;&emsp;&emsp;&emsp; &emsp;Python file of the game.
-├── You can continue...
+├── .github *Configuration files for GitHub*
+├── Assets *Contains the font, music, and button sounds*
+├── Game_Code *Contains all the game code*
+├── Graphics *Contains Map Items, Sprites, Butons, and Menus*
+├── Logos *All the logos and icons for our project*
+├── .gitignore *Tells GitHub to ignore specific files when commiting*
+├── requirements.txt *Tells GitHub Dependabot what dependencies are needed to update*
-└── ReadME.md&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; &emsp;&emsp; This documentation file you are reading right now.
+└── ReadME.md *This documentation file you are reading right now.*

 ## Logic <a name="logic"></a>